Boo of the Booless

-Boo of the Booless is the debut album of Nigerian singer Chike.
+Boo of the Booless is the debut studio album of Nigerian singer Chike.
 It was released on February 14, 2020.
 Chike enlisted Ogaga Sakpaide to A&R the album.
+Boo of the Booless charted at number 14 on the MTV Base Naija Hottest Albums chart.

 Background

 The album is 14-tracked and has a total listening time of 46 minutes.
 It includes folk, R&B, afro-pop, alternative pop and highlife tracks.
-Chike enlisted producers including Deeyaso, Vtekk, Doron Clinton, Adejames Crack, Blaisemix, Bierdman and Nevmix.
+Chike enlisted producers including DeeYasso, Vtekk, Doron Clinton, Adejames Crack, Blaisemix, Bierdman and Nevmix.
 It features three artistes; Ric Hassani on "Nakupenda", M.I.
 Abaga on "Forever" and Zoro on "Watching Over Me".

-Singles
+Singles and other releases

 "Beautiful People" was released in 2018.
 It is described as an alternative song from the depths of Ireland.
 "Finders Keepers" is a merger of alternative rock riffs with African guitar chords.
 Chike performed a fast-paced version of this song at his album listening party on February 16, 2020.
 "Forever" features MI Abaga and is comparable to mid-2000s American R&B both in sound and lyrical delivery.
 Motolani Alake of Pulse Nigeria describes "Amen" as "wedding music in power, essence and construction".

-Other releases

 Chike released a six-track mixtape named Dance of the Booless Volume 1 as a sequel to Boo of the Booless.
 It was described as a hybrid of Electronic Dance Music (EDM) and experimental Afro-Pop/RnB and contained remixes of songs from Boo of the Booless.
 He released visuals for "Nakupenda" (featuring Ric Hassani).
 The video tells a love story using colourful aesthetics and a dramatic storyline.
 It portrays Chike as a rich client, who competes with a photographer for the love of a female model.
 It was directed by Ani James and Aje Film Works.

-Reception
+Critical reception

-It was listed as a top Nigerian album of the year 2020.
+Boo of the Booless was listed as a top Nigerian album of the year 2020.
 It was rated 9.8/10 by Motolani Alake of Pulse Nigeria.
 Chinonso Ihekire of The Guardian described it as "a brilliant debut that has become an instant classic" adding that it has one superpower: "its ability to make you re-listen over and over, eager to always hear melodies and lyrics that interflow like conjugated rivers of music."

-Akindare Okunola of NET considered it the best R&B album since Simi's Omo Charlie Champagne and rated it an 8 out of 10.

-It was nominated for Album of the Year at the 2020 Headies Awards.
-Chike was also nominated for the best vocal performance for "Forgive".
+Akindare Okunola of Nigerian Entertainment Today considered it the best R&B album since Simi's Omo Charlie Champagne and rated it an 8 out of 10.
+Boo of the Booless was nominated for Album of the Year at the 2020 Headies Awards.
+Chike was also nominated for the Best Vocal Performance (Male) for "Forgive".